 Managing stress helps preserve your sanity, heart health, and relationships.
 When you’re under a lot of stress, the adrenal glands pump out cortisol, a stress hormone.
-Research suggests that higher levels of cortisol lead to decreases in circulating testosterone levels (Harden, 2016).
+Research suggests that higher levels of cortisol lead to decreases in testosterone levels (Harden, 2016).

 How to relieve stress: proven tips and techniques

-5. Try natural testosterone supplements
+5. Consider natural testosterone supplements

-- Magnesium: Magnesium plays a crucial role in several body processes, including bone structure and muscle function.
+- Magnesium: Magnesium plays a crucial role in several bodily processes, including bone structure and muscle function.
 Some data suggests that there may be a relationship between magnesium and testosterone levels.
 Magnesium acts as an antioxidant and may protect testosterone from the effects of oxidative stress.
 While scientists are not certain of the mechanism, magnesium supplementation may play a role in testosterone maintenance.
 More research is needed (Zamir, 2021).

-- Ashwagandha: This medicinal herb is an “adaptogen,” a natural agent that helps the body manage stress.
-In a small 2019 study, men with excess weight who took an ashwagandha supplement for 16 weeks saw, on average, an almost 15% increase in testosterone levels compared to men who received a placebo (Lopresti, 2019).
+- Ashwagandha: This medicinal herb is an adaptogen, a natural agent that helps the body manage stress.
+In a small 2019 study, men with excess weight who took an ashwagandha supplement for 16 weeks saw an almost 15% increase in testosterone levels on average compared to men who received a placebo (Lopresti, 2019).

 - Fenugreek: This herb can be found in over-the-counter supplements.
 The jury is still out as to whether fenugreek can promote higher testosterone levels.
 A review of the medical literature found that some studies suggest it may improve testosterone, while others show that fenugreek has no effect.
-More research is needed in this area (Balasubramanian, 2019).
+More research is needed (Balasubramanian, 2019).